 Concomitant use of Koselugo with a strong or moderate CYP3A4 inhibitor or fluconazole increased selumetinib plasma concentrations, which may increase the risk of adverse reactions.
-Avoid coadministration of strong or moderate CYP3A4 inhibitors or fluconazole with Koselugo.
-If coadministration with strong or moderate CYP3A4 inhibitors or fluconazole cannot be avoided, reduce Koselugo dosage.
+Avoid coadministration with Koselugo.
+If coadministration cannot be avoided, reduce Koselugo dosage.

 Concomitant use of Koselugo with a strong or moderate CYP3A4 inducer decreased selumetinib plasma concentrations, which may reduce Koselugo efficacy.
-Avoid concomitant use of strong or moderate CYP3A4 inducers with Koselugo.
+Avoid concomitant use with Koselugo.